 HMRC are undertaking investigations on such individuals, to discover whether or not they are using the fact that they are working under a limited company to avoid paying higher tax and national insurance.
 If such individuals are found to have been avoiding tax, they will have to pay the owed monies to HMRC.
 The new rules now state that any money that the employer hasn’t paid in terms of national insurance will also be claimed back by HMRC.

 If you are found to fall inside IR35, you are expected to pay the same amount of tax and national insurance that a permanent employee would pay.
 You are subject to PAYE and should have the correct funds deducted from your pay each month.
-Similarly, your end user client should also be matching the national insurance paid to the government, and therefore, you will both be held accountable if these funds have not been paid incorrectly.
+Similarly, your end-user client should also be matching the national insurance paid to the government, and therefore, you will both be held accountable if these funds have been paid incorrectly.

 Within the public sector, the agency or hiring body will deduct national insurance and income tax from your pay cheque each month.
 On the other hand, if you work in the private sector, as per the off-payroll rules, your employer is expected to determine whether or not their team members should be deemed as being inside IR35.
 If they do not provide the correct information to HMRC, they are likely to be billed the monies owed to HMRC.